jdc-cunningham/pi-zero-2-robot-navigation-head/DEVLOG.md

 I'm concerned about the gear rotation not working, printed out a basic shaft to check

+11:05 PM
+Need to extend/add end caps just to make sure pegs stay in.

+Needs inner bushings/stoppings as well

+11:23 PM

+The motion is not smooth with this servo driver, will have to look into others

+Also the max range is capped to the 90 degrees but Arduino has it more than that eg. full 180 degrees

 Sunday 07/31/2022

 8:45 AM back at it